 No matter what the KB Article says about its "1000 active hour" lifetime, the concept behind it rankles.
 Environmentalists are sure to have a field day with this, and I'm betting that some enterprising geeks will eventually hack it to run off a standard disc cell.

-Incidentally, I feel the same way about batteries.
-Not having a removable battery is why I've lost interest in the larger-capacity s.
+Incidentally, I feel the same way about iPod batteries.
+Not having a removable battery is the main reason why I've lost interest in the larger-capacity iPods.

 Oh, and please don't be moronic and post about the so-called security issues.